Faaizz/learnings/networking-foundations/README.md

 #### Dynamic Host Configuration Protocol
 Dynamically assign IP addresses to Hosts on a network.
+- Client: UDP Port 68
+- Server: UDP Port 67

 ![dhcp-v4](./img/dhcp-v4.jpg)
 ![dhcp-request](./img/dhcp-request.jpg)

 **Steps to DHCP (IP v4)**:
 1. Discover: Host sends out a broadcast over the subnet to any available DHCP servers in an attempt to obtain their IP addresses
-2. Offer: All DHCP servers that receive the Host's discover message send back an offer message with their respective IP addresses
+2. Offer: All DHCP servers that receive the Host's discover message send back an offer message with their respective IP addresses they're offering
 3. Request: The Host makes a request for an IP address to the first DHCP server whose offer it receives
 4. Acknowledge: The DHCP server provides the Host with an IP address, the network subnet mask, the address of the networks DNS server, and any other relevant information